 2) Section 2.3: The formula can be revised as ' Total volume of DMEM in µl = 100 µL - DNA volume in µl.'
 We have modified the text as suggested.
 3) Section 6.11.1: The given primer sequence (5'-NNN-3') implicates use of Random trimers.
 If it is not the case, the sequence information can be removed.
 We apologize for the mistake.
 The primer sequences are provided.
 4) Discussion: Regarding PCR based cloning, a discussion on introduction of random mutations by DNA polymerase enzymes (error rate and GC-rich templates) and steps to minimize this undesired event (high fidelity/proof reading capability), can be included.

 This point was addressed above in response to Reviewer #2 (Minor concern, section 1.2.5) Reviewer #4: Manuscript Summary: The manuscript by Manocheewa et al. thoroughly describes the methodology to conduct pairwise competition assays for HIV.
 All the steps relevant for the process are rigorously explained, from the initial cloning and rescue of HIV variants to the final analysis of the data from the growth curves.
 The authors also provide interesting comments on the possible use of alternative techniques or reagents when necessary, a most welcome supplementary piece of information that allows the protocol to be used by a variety of laboratories with varying resources.
 The methodology described can also be easily adapted to the study of many other viruses, not only HIV.
 Overall, the manuscript is perfectly suited for this kind of journal in its present state.
 Major Concerns: None Minor Concerns: - Several abbreviations are not defined in the text (e.g. PBMC, PHA) these have been corrected - Figure 4 would benefit from a scheme to help explaining the two different analysis methods proposed An additional figure showing the workflow from the growth competition samples to the result, viral ratios, is added as Figure 4B.
 The previous figure 4B is now 4C Reviewer #5: Manuscript Summary: The submitted manuscript provides a succinct and complete protocol for the creation of mutant HIV infectious clones and a guide for performing competition assays to compare the effect of such mutants.
 Construction of chimeric HIV-1 molecular clone mutants details a process that could be considered basic molecular cloning knowledge, however for the sake of completeness it is a good primer.
 After virus generation and quantification by p24 ELISA, the author nicely details the steps necessary for measuring the exponential growth rate of both individual and competitive viral infections.
 Several portions, especially involving the mathematical calculations necessary for chromatogram comparison and growth rate estimation are distinctly lacking (detailed below), however given that these can be easily defined and elaborated, I recommend this manuscript for publication in the Journal of Visualized Experiments.
 Major Concerns: * Step 6.11.4-6.12: More details are required for how to access and utilize the ChromatQuant and GRC web tools.
-More details have been added including the URL of the web tools.
+More details have been added, including the URL of the web tools.

 * Line 612 and Figure 3c: Viral growth rate is labeled on figure 3c as "g" units with no reference as to how this dimensionless unit is calculated.
-Additional description and reference are now given in step 5.4.2 Minor Concerns: * Line155: Do the aa point-mutants have some president or an expected effect?
+Additional description and reference are now given in step 5.4.2.
+Minor Concerns: * Line155: Do the aa point-mutants have some president or an expected effect?
 T242N was previously reported to have a moderate fitness cost, similar to the result shown in this study.
 The fitness cost of the other two mutations had not been reported previously, as now noted in the text.